interlock-network/bouncer/README.md

 known-unsafe link in a channel Interlock-Bouncer is monitoring:
 `http://phishing.com`

-Your message should immediately be deleted and Interlock-bouncer should post the following:
+Your message should immediately be deleted and Interlock-Bouncer should post the following:

 ```